ankitvashishta/spring.boot.eureka.server/README.md

 ### Eureka Server
 Eureka Server is in itself a microservice to which all other microservices registers.
 Eureka Clients are the independent microservices.
 We will see how to configure this in a microservice ecosystem.

+Run the main class : `com.ankit.spring.boot.eureka.EurekaServerApplication` as a Java application.<br>
+Open `localhost:8761` to view the HTML view for Eureka Server.